Mungo Brush campground

 - Tent only campsites provide parking for 1 vehicle adjacent to the site

-- There is limited additional parking within the campground
+- There is limited additional parking in bitumen parking bays around the campground

 Best times to visit